Abundance Wealth Counselors Makes New $1.16 Million Investment in Deere & Company (NYSE:DE)

 Analyst Ratings Changes

 A number of research firms recently weighed in on DE.
-Melius Research reaffirmed a “hold” rating on shares of Deere & Company in a research report on Monday, January 8th.
-TD Cowen decreased their target price on shares of Deere & Company from $438.00 to $396.00 and set a “market perform” rating for the company in a research report on Friday, November 24th.
-Canaccord Genuity Group downgraded shares of Deere & Company from a “buy” rating to a “hold” rating and decreased their target price for the company from $530.00 to $400.00 in a research report on Friday, September 22nd.
+StockNews.com began coverage on shares of Deere & Company in a research report on Thursday, October 5th.
+They issued a “hold” rating for the company.
+HSBC started coverage on shares of Deere & Company in a research report on Friday, September 15th.
+They issued a “buy” rating and a $486.00 target price for the company.
 Canaccord Genuity Group cut their price target on shares of Deere & Company from $400.00 to $375.00 and set a “hold” rating for the company in a research note on Monday, November 27th.
-Finally, HSBC started coverage on shares of Deere & Company in a research note on Friday, September 15th.
-They issued a “buy” rating and a $486.00 price target for the company.
+Melius Research reiterated a “hold” rating on shares of Deere & Company in a research note on Monday, January 8th.
+Finally, Melius cut shares of Deere & Company from a “buy” rating to a “hold” rating in a research note on Monday, January 8th.
 Ten research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $439.69.

 Deere & Company Price Performance